The ultimate guide to AI agents for business growth

 A good example is AI agents in e-commerce that can analyze customer behavior in real time and adjust recommendations, pricing, or marketing actions accordingly.

-This represents a shift from static systems to something that constantly adapts.
+This marks a shift from static systems to ones that continuously adapt in real time.

 Mindset shift: From manual processes to autonomous systems

 Implementing AI agents requires a significant change in mindset.
-Many companies are used to manual processes where employees control and monitor each step.
+Many companies are accustomed to manual processes where employees control and monitor each step.

-AI agents push the boundaries of what can be delegated to technology.
+AI agents expand what can be delegated to technology.

 Instead of viewing automation as small tools for repetitive tasks, organizations can begin to see AI agents as digital colleagues responsible for entire workflows.